Our team

 Undergraduate Students

-Shanie Desrosiers is a third-year undergraduate student in psychology at the University of Quebec in Montreal.
-For her honours thesis, under the supervision of Alison Paradis, she is interested in attachment and relational satisfaction in romantic relationships during adolescence from a dyadic perspective.
+Azélie Laflamme is a third-year undergraduate student in psychology at the Université du Québec à Montréal.
+As part of her honours thesis, under the supervision of Alison Paradis, she is interested in the mediating effects of the parental alliance on the relationship between insecure attachment and parental stress.

 Graduates